emax-77/Cycling-Club/README.md

 # Cyclo-Tourist Club / Member and event management, club treasury

 ***!!! warning - today (15.08.2024) I added an authentication app into the project.
-It still has some bugs but I will try to fix them ASAP.
+It still has some small bugs but I will try to fix them ASAP.
 Due to new authentication app, the new features will be added soon...***

 # To login: username: testadmin, password: 12django34